kluzzebass/mailman-matt/README.md

 # mailman-matt-go
-Check the postal service mail delivery at your postal code (in Norway).
+This module looks up the mail delivery dates at a given Norwegian postal code.
 Rewritten in Go from https://github.com/kluzzebass/mailman-matt.